isdat-type/Relief-SingleLine/README.md

 • Generate,

-• Open the SVG file in a text editor (such as Sublime Text) and run two find and replace actions:
+• Open the SVG file in any text editor for code and run two find and replace actions:

 — find `z" /`